zulip/zulip/templates/zerver/help/export-your-organization.md

 notify employees of their use of such an export.

-**Full export without member consent** is additionally limited to paid Zulip Premium customers, though in rare cases may be available to other organizations in case of due legal process.
+**Full export without member consent** is additionally limited to paid Zulip Standard customers, though in rare cases may be available to other organizations in case of due legal process.

 ## Related articles